jupyter/notebook/docs/source/examples/Notebook/JavaScript Notebook Extensions.rst

 ``require`` is provided by a `javascript library <http://requirejs.org/>`__ that allow to express dependency.
-For simple extension like the previous one we directly mute the global namespace, but for more complexe extension you could pass acallback to ``require([...], <callback>)`` call, to allow the user to pass configuration information to your plugin.
+For simple extension like the previous one we directly mute the global namespace, but for more complex extension you could pass a callback to ``require([...], <callback>)`` call, to allow the user to pass configuration information to your plugin.